camunda/camunda-docs-static/get-started/content/spring-boot/configuration.md

 This configuration will result in the following:

-1. Admin user "kermit" with the provided password and first name will be created.
+1. Admin user "demo" with the provided password and first name will be created.
 2. Default filter with the name "All tasks" will be created for Tasklist.

 ## Build and Run